 First, I would have to undergo a procedure to determine whether my Fallopian tubes were open, while my husband would have to submit a sperm sample.
 Assuming my tubes were open and his sperm was doing what sperm should, I would be put on prescription Clomiphene to induce ovulation.

+I would then have to report back to the office during potential ovulation times to see if I was actually ovulating and whether the eggs were mature enough for fertilization.
 I wasn’t sure how I was going to be able to attend all these appointments and be able to make my daily commute into work.
 My husband also felt it would be a little too stressful for me.

 That was our first and last fertility consultation.

-How I Got My Periods Back Naturally
+How I Got My Periods Back Naturally With PCOS

 From my understanding of PCOS, I knew that: